 Thus RYR is not just a vote-winner in itself, but also a convincing way to sell the policy of expanding the railway in a way that is perhaps more likely to chime with the public than the flashy image of HS2 (which, for all its actual benefits, has never been able to shake off the perception problem of ‘just being a fast train to London’).
 Scrapping RYR now would be a wasted opportunity; the next government should run with it, and see it through.

-David Frankal is Joint Chief Executive at Enroute, and did a Year in Industry on the railway.
-He is looking forward to returning to the rail industry this September.
+This opinion article was written prior to David Frankal’s employment at Network Rail.
+This represents David Frankal’s view in his capacity as Joint Chief Executive of Enroute and should not be taken to represent the view of Network Rail or any other organisation.
 This blog post has partly been adapted from our report on RYR.
 David also presented this argument at the Better Transport Conference in June 2024, on the topic of “accelerating reversals”.